 NO RINGING AT THE MOMENT

 On the 13th March the St Tudy tower bells fell silent for a while as essential repairs are carried out.

 For the technically minded, each bell is attached to a headstock which rotates on a bearing each side mounted on the bell frame built into the church tower.
-On number 3 bell one of the gudgeon pins which are attached to the headstock and rotate in the bearings is loose and the entire headstock needs to be removed from the tower and sent away to a specialist to be rectified.
+On number 3 bell one of the gudgeon pins which are attached to the headstock and rotate in the bearings was loose and the entire headstock had to be removed from the tower and sent away to a specialist in Loughborough to be rectified.

-We are also taking the opportunity to renew the bearings in all the six bell clappers, which also need to be sent away for this work to be carried out.
+We also took the opportunity to renew the bearings in all six bell clappers, which have also been sent away for this work to be carried out.

 (Please check with the Ringers Notice Board below for any variations)

 Why not join us and learn to ring?

 If you are interested in learning about bell ringing, we invite you, and any friends you know of who are interested, to come along to our Thursday Practice Evening from 7:00 to 8:30 pm to talk to us.

 Then, if you want to take it further, we will work out the best way forward for you.

 If you can’t make Thursday evenings, please let us know and we will see what we can do for you.